-Resolution B describes the fees that will be deferred as well as the Rate and Method of Apportionment of the special taxes that will be levied against the core property to pay the deferred impact fees (Exhibit A of Resolution B).
+Resolution B describes the impact fees that will be deferred as well as the Rate and Method of Apportionment of the special taxes that will be levied against the projects located in the Future Annexation Area that are annexed into the CFD in the future to pay the deferred impact fees (Exhibit A of Resolution B) if the owners of such parcels have elected to have such parcels annexed into the CFD.
 The proposed terms for projects that annex into the CFD would allow for the deferral of the Public Facilities Development Impact Fee, Parkland Acquisition and Development Fee and the eligible portion of the Transportation Development Impact Fee.
-There will be no special tax payments due for 10 years from the time the project receives a certificate of occupancy, but will accrue interest at two percent (2%) per annum from the date of issuance of the certificate of occupancy.
-Special tax payments toward the deferred impact fees will be due following the tenth (10th) anniversary of the date of the certificate of occupancy and will continue until the fees have been paid in full by the 30th year.
+The will be no special tax payments due for 10 years from the time the project receives a certificate of occupancy, but will accrue interest at two percent (2%) per annum from the date of issuance of the certificate of occupancy.
+Special tax payments toward the deferred impact fees will be due following the tenth (10th) anniversary of the date of the certificate of occupancy and will continue until such fees have been paid in full by the 30th year.
 The balance of the deferred fee and the accrued interest will bear 2% current interest during the 20 year term of the levy of the special tax.
-Prepayment of the deferred impact fees applicable to a parcel is available at any time by prepaying the special tax obligation for such parcel.
+Prepayment of the deferred fees applicable to a parcel is available at any time by prepaying the special tax obligation for such parcel.

-Resolution B also sets a public hearing on March 15, 2015 to allow the public the opportunity to testify regarding the consideration of the establishment of the proposed CFD, the rate and method of apportionment of the special tax proposed to be levied within the CFD, and all other matters as set forth in the resolution of intention.
-Lastly, the resolution directs the Director of Public Works to prepare or cause to be prepared the Community Facilities District Report to be presented to the City Council, generally setting forth and containing the DIF Obligations, Cost Estimate and the rates and methods of apportionment of the special taxes proposed to be levied within the CFD.
+Resolution B also sets a public hearing on March 15, 2015 to allow the public the opportunity to testify regarding the consideration of authorizing the annexation of territory within the Future Annexation Area to the CFD, the rate and method of apportionment of the special tax proposed to be levied against any territory within the Future Annexation Area that annexes to the CFD, and all other matters as set forth in the resolution of intention.